Update 18:00 PM Friday 29th May with new information on the government’s coronavirus job retention scheme and self-employed income support scheme.

 Please expand the headings below for detailed information on the various guidance and economic support available, as well as relevant updates from various departments.

-From early next week, £330bn (15% GDP) will be available through Government-backed loans and guarantees.
+£330bn (15% GDP) is available through Government-backed loans and guarantees.
 There are two types of loans available:

 For large companies, a new lending facility will be established to provide “low cost, easily accessible” loan